polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/upgrade-a-running-network.md

 #### Authorization with Sudo

 In production networks, runtime upgrades typically require community approval through governance.
 For this tutorial, the Sudo pallet will be used to simplify the process.
-The Sudo pallet allows a designated account (usually `Alice` in development environments) to perform privileged operations, including runtime upgrades.
+The Sudo pallet allows a designated account (usually Alice in development environments) to perform privileged operations, including runtime upgrades.

 #### Resource Accounting

 Runtime upgrades use the `set_code` extrinsic, which is designed to consume an entire block's resources.
 This design prevents other transactions from executing on different runtime versions within the same block.
-The `set_code` extrinsic is classified as an Operational call, meaning it:
+The `set_code` extrinsic is classified as an Operational call, one of the variants of the [`DispatchClass`](https://paritytech.github.io/polkadot-sdk/master/frame_support/dispatch/enum.DispatchClass.html#){target=\_blank} enum.
+This classification means it:

 - Can use a block's entire weight limit
 - Receives maximum priority